-Graham is a past co-chair and a Workforce Planning Board veteran of nine years.
+Graham is a past co-chair of the board of directors and has served on the board for 10 years.
 A passionate advocate for skilled trades, he believes that trade jobs can be rewarding careers.
 Working as a Industrial Maintenance Mechanic for 34 years in the steel industry, Graham retired at age 52 with a wealth of experience.
-Involved in USW Local 8782, he held positions in health and safety and was a Trades Training Coordinator, representing the hundreds of co-ops, apprentices and tradesmen with the employer.
-His last position was providing training to all newly hired employees and providing required ongoing training in health and safety for all workers.
+Involved in USW Local 8782, he held positions in health and safety and was a Trades Training Coordinator, representing the hundreds of co-op students, apprentices and tradespeople with the employer.
+His last position was providing training to all newly hired employees and required health and safety training for all workers.

 Azra Hameed Chaudhry

-Azra has been living, volunteering and working in Brantford for over thirty years.
-Her background is diverse one, comprising various marketing, manufacturing and fine arts expertise.
-Azra owned a successful commercial graphic design businessin the late nineties.
-After a career change geared towards serving her community, Azra has taken on the current role of “Community Connections” Program Coordinator with YMCA Employment, Training and Settlement Services of Brantford.
-She has successfully expanded programs and services for the last six years.
-Azra also serves on many community committees and has remained a long time volunteer with Victim Services of Brant.
+Azra has been living, volunteering and working in Brantford for more than 30 years.
+Her background is diverse, with various marketing, manufacturing and fine arts expertise.
+Azra owned a successful commercial graphic design business in the 1990s.
+After a career change geared towards serving her community, Azra has taken on the current role of Community Connections Program Coordinator with YMCA Employment, Training and Settlement Services of Brantford.
+She has successfully expanded programs and services for the last 6 years.
+Azra serves on many community committees and is a long time volunteer with Victim Services of Brant.

 Fred has enjoyed a diverse working career with experiences from Ontario Hydro, King Equipment Manufacturing, General Motors-Electromotive and Stelco.

-Richard Vanner is an Information Technology (I.T.) professional that has spent over 25 years working in the automotive parts manufacturing sector.
+Richard is an Information Technology (I.T.) professional that has spent over 25 years working in the automotive parts manufacturing sector.
 Starting as a programmer, he progressed to programmer analyst and then to I.T.
 Management.
 He and his family have been fortunate to call Brantford home since 1992.